neelchauhan/mpd-x/docs/mpd66.md

     via login.conf: `passwd_format=nth`).
 However MPD does not currently support authentication against the UNIX password database.

-    EAP is an Extensible Authentication Protocol.
-Mpd supports natively only the EAP-Type MD5; other EAP-Types may be used in conjunction with a RADIUS server.
+    EAP is an Extensible Authentication Protocol. mpdx supports natively only the EAP-Type MD5; other EAP-Types may be used in conjunction with a RADIUS server.